 - Remove the turkey neck with a pair of tongs.
 Place a fine mesh sieve over a large bowl or 1 quart measuring cup and pour the broth through the strainer.
 Press down on the solids with the back of a wooden spoon to release as much of the liquid as possible.
 Discard solids.

 - Add the butter to the pan and melt it over medium high heat.
 Whisk in the flour until a thick paste forms and the mixture is bubbly.
 Add the salt to the flour mixture and whisk to combine.

 - Slowly add the strained broth, whisking constantly until mixture is smooth and velvety.
 Heat to a boil, stirring and scraping the sides of the pan constantly.
 Cook for one minute until mixture thickens and remove from heat.

-- Stir in the apple cider vinegar, maple syrup, chopped sage, fresh pepper and browning sauce.
+- Stir in the sherry (or vermouth or marsala wine), maple syrup, chopped sage, fresh pepper and browning sauce.
 Taste for seasoning and adjust to your tastes.
 This gravy can be made a day or two ahead of time and reheated just before serving.

 - You can reheat the gravy in the microwave or on the stovetop.